Ethanol fuel: Sources

 About 5% of the ethanol produced in the world in 2003 was actually a petroleum product.
 It is made by the catalytic hydration of ethylene with sulfuric acid as the catalyst.
 It can also be obtained via ethylene or acetylene, from calcium carbide, coal, oil gas, and other sources.
 2000000 ST of petroleum-derived ethanol are produced annually.
 The principal suppliers are plants in the United States, Europe, and South Africa.
 Petroleum derived ethanol (synthetic ethanol) is chemically identical to bioethanol and can be differentiated only by radiocarbon dating.

 Bioethanol is usually obtained from the conversion of carbon-based feedstock.
 Agricultural feedstocks are considered renewable because they get energy from the sun using photosynthesis, provided that all minerals required for growth (such as nitrogen and phosphorus) are returned to the land.
-Ethanol can be produced from a variety of feedstocks such as sugar cane, bagasse, miscanthus, sugar beet, sorghum, grain, switchgrass, barley, hemp, kenaf, potatoes, sweet potatoes, cassava, sunflower, fruit, molasses, corn, stover, grain, wheat, straw, cotton, other biomass, as well as many types of cellulose waste and harvesting, whichever has the best well-to-wheel assessment.
+Ethanol can be produced from a variety of feedstocks such as sugar cane, bagasse, miscanthus, sugar beet, sorghum, switchgrass, barley, hemp, kenaf, potatoes, sweet potatoes, cassava, sunflower, fruit, molasses, corn, stover, grain, wheat, straw, cotton, other biomass, as well as many types of cellulose waste and harvesting, whichever has the best well-to-wheel assessment.

 In 2008 an alternative process to produce bioethanol from algae was announced by the company Algenol.
 Rather than grow algae and then harvest and ferment it, the algae grow in sunlight and produce ethanol directly, which is removed without killing the algae.
 It is claimed the process can produce 6000 usgal/acre per year compared with 400 usgal/acre for corn production.
 In 2015 the project was abandoned.

 The first generation processes for the production of ethanol from corn use only a small part of the corn plant: the corn kernels are taken from the corn plant and only the starch, which represents about 50% of the dry kernel mass, is transformed into ethanol.
 Two types of second generation processes are under development.
 The first type uses enzymes and yeast fermentation to convert the plant cellulose into ethanol while the second type uses pyrolysis to convert the whole plant to either a liquid bio-oil or a syngas.
 Second generation processes can also be used with plants such as grasses, wood or agricultural waste material such as straw.